 Store them in an airtight container in the fridge or at room temperature.

-1. It was not baked long enough: Bake the cookies until you see the light golden caramelization around the edge.
-It does not get crispy when it's not baked enough.
+1. Tuiles were not baked long enough: Bake the cookies until you see the light golden caramelization around the edges.

-2. The batter was too thick: Related to cause 1, it'll be harder to bake evenly when the batter is too thick.
+2. The batter was spread too thick or uneven: Related to cause 1, it'll be harder to bake them enough when the batter is spread thick or uneven.

 Yes.
-Almond flour helps to roll cookies more easily, and it also adds a nice flavor.
-But alternate it with all-purpose flour if you want to avoid using it.
+Almond flour helps to roll cookies more easily, but you can alternate it with all-purpose flour if you want to avoid using it.

 Yes!
 Cover the surface with plastic wrap directly so it does not get dried, and store it in the fridge.
-I recommend using it within 5 days since it contains eggs.
+Use it within 4 - 5 days.

 📌 VIDEO: Watch How To Make It!

-Watch this video to learn how to make tuiles visually and have a deeper understanding of all.
+Watch this video to learn how to make classic tuile visually and better understand each step!

 Don't forget to subscribe if you liked it😉